Smalls1652/Get-Weather/README.md

 Wednesday Mostly cloudy throughout the day.
 72.1 (F)  45.92 (F) Thursday  Light rain throughout the day.
 70.4 (F)  55.07 (F)
 ```
+##Planned Updates

+Hopefully I can find some time to prevent weather data from being constantly downloaded every time the command is ran.
+I'm hoping to continuously update this script until it fits all of my personal needs, so expect plenty of new additions and changes (Especially to the structure of the code).